Unlimited Name Ideas Free Access No Login Needed

 def strip_suffixes(name: str) -> str:

-for suffix_pattern in LEGAL_SUFFIXES:
+for pattern in LEGAL_SUFFIXES:

-name = re.sub(suffix_pattern, '', name, flags=re.IGNORECASE)
+name = re.sub(pattern, '', name, flags=re.IGNORECASE)

 return name.strip().rstrip(',').strip()